 While there are several different reasons and triggers that could be causing your Dachshund to pee in the house, if coupled with an owner’s absence, it’s almost always separation anxiety.

-So what can a Dachshund owner do to treat this condition in their dog?
+So what can a Dachshund owner do to treat separation anxiety in their dog?

-I will say this though – the #1 thing that helped me prevent potty accidents and destruction due to separation anxiety was training my Dachshund to be comfortable in a dog crate.
+The #1 thing that prevented potty accidents and destruction due to separation anxiety was training my Dachshund to be comfortable in a dog crate.

-In Gretel’s case, I started from a place of putting her in a dog crate like Chester when I left the house since that was the solution for him and I didn’t think it was right to put him in “comfort cave” and let her roam free.
+In Gretel’s case, I tried putting her in a dog crate like Chester when I left the house since to keep her from peeing on the floor but she freaked out.

 I had almost given up but then tried what I did with Chester – use a crate that is technically one size to big for her and use an open-wire crate so she could easily see her surroundings.

-The other thing that really helped was giving the dogs a stuffed treat toy when I left the house.
+The other thing that really helped was giving the dogs a stuffed treat toy when I left the house and leaving the radio on for some background noise.

-They seemed so engrossed in getting the food out, they barely noticed me leaving the house at all.
+Gretel was so engrossed in getting the food out, she barely noticed me leaving the house at all.

-Perhaps by the time they finished, they forgot that I left or were mentally tired to the point that it no loner upset them.
+Perhaps by the time she finished, they forgot that I left or were mentally tired to the point that it no loner upset them.

-The foundation of separation anxiety is almost always desensitization, although the instructions for doing that can vary by dog trainer.
+The foundation of separation anxiety is almost always desensitization training, although the instructions for doing that can vary by dog trainer.

 Article: Why Does My Dog Bark or Pee On the Floor When I Leave?